28 More details about hypothesis testing

 • A small \(P\)-value does not mean the null hypothesis \(H_0\) is false, or that \(H_1\) is true.

 • A small \(P\)-value does not mean the results are practically important (Sect.
-32.9).
+28.9).

-• A small \(P\)-value does not mean a large difference between the statistic and parameter; it means that the difference (whether large or small) could not reasonably be attributed to sampling variation (chance).
+• A small \(P\)-value does not necessarily mean a large difference between the statistic and parameter; it means that the difference (whether large or small) could not reasonably be attributed to sampling variation (chance).

-When the results of a study are reported as being statistically significant, this usually means that the \(P\)-value is less than \(0.05\)... though a different \(P\)-value is sometimes used as the 'threshold', so check!
-To avoid confusion, the word 'significant' should be avoided in writing about research unless 'statistical significance' is actually meant.
-In other situations, consider using words like 'substantial'.
+Sometimes the results of a study are reported as being statistically significant.
+This usually means that the \(P\)-value is less than \(0.05\), though a different \(P\)-value is sometimes used as the 'threshold', so check!

-Two mistakes can be made:
+Two mistakes can be made when making a conclusion:

 In general, communicating the result of a hypothesis test requires stating: